 Our multidisciplinary program is focused on the evaluation and long-term management of patients from birth through adolescence.
 We provide a variety of treatment options for patients with brachial plexus and other peripheral nerve disorders, including occupational therapy and surgical interventions.
 We carefully follow each patient for signs of recovery and personalize treatment based on the type and degree of injury.

 Team members include clinical experts in pediatric neurology, occupational therapy, neurosurgery, plastic surgery, orthopedic surgery and radiology.
 Patients treated through the Brachial Plexus Program may also be referred for consultations with other specialists within The Children's Hospital of Philadelphia.

 Our program allows for coordinated care in both the outpatient and inpatient setting, depending on the needs of your child.
 We maintain ongoing, open communication with your child’s primary care physicians and local service providers to ensure coordinated care in the management of your child’s condition.

-For infants born with birth-related brachial plexus injury, please call the Neuromuscular Program in the Division of Neurology at 215-590-1719.
-Our teams will work together to coordinate care for your child.
+For infants born with birth-related brachial plexus injury, please call the Neuromuscular Program in the Division of Neurology at 215-590-1719 to schedule your first appointment.